spcl/.github/profile/gsoc_application.md

 ### Communicate with mentors

 You should get in touch with mentors that have been assigned to a specific project and discuss the project ideas with them.
 To contact mentors, please use the provided email address or reach out to them on [our Mattermost server.](https://chat.spcl.inf.ethz.ch/signup_user_complete/?id=6iq1jfforpf9tyhdmffi57zpxw).
+After creating the account, please join the `Google Summer of Code` channel to contact mentors and discuss projects.

 All students are expected to conduct initial research into the topic, evaluate requirements, and discuss potential solutions with mentors.
 Active collaboration before the application is vital to a successful project proposal.

 ### Research the problem